martinberlin/eink-calendar/README.md

 **z** = zoom factor (optional is 0.8 as default) Ex: .5 will scale it to 50%

-An example call will look like: yourwebsite.com/screenshot/?u=https//nytimes.com
+An example call will look like:

+    yourwebsite.com/screenshot/?u=https://nytimes.com

-The idea is very simple, if you build a page that reads your calendar, and then point this u variable to the URL then you can refresh your Eink display with this Firmware without needing to parse any JSON or XML from C. Which can be done but is a daunting task.
+The idea is very simple, if you build a page that reads your calendar, and then point the u variable to that URL then you can refresh your Eink display with this Firmware without needing to parse any JSON or XML from C. Which can be done but is a daunting task.
 And this way you can also easily the design and build it with any HTML and CSS combination you desire.

 ### Simple configuration